Hopson97/Rocha/README.md

 void Adder_setA(Rocha::Machine* machine)
 {
-    // On calling a function, the correct object is pushed onto the stack, which can be recieved doing Rocha::Machine::getObject()
+    // On calling a function, the correct object is pushed onto the stack, which can be received doing Rocha::Machine::getObject()
     Adder* adder = (Adder*)machine->getObject();
     adder->a = machine->getNumber();
 }